 Preclinical Research Professionals

 We have decades of experience in the preclinical pharmaceutical industry.
-Many of our team members bring years of experience with them to their positions at MI Bioresearch.
+Many of our team members bring years of experience with them to their positions at Covance.
 They understand the pressures of the research environment and know how to drive successful commercial preclinical programs with teams that produce the most meaningful data in the industry, helping you make the best decisions.

 Scott C. Wise, MS

 Vice President, Operations, and Senior Research Advisor – Molecular Targets

 Scott Wise has over 20 years of drug discovery experience ranging from target identification and assay development to in vivo pharmacology and biomarkers.
 Mr. Wise manages study execution at the company and deepens the company’s expertise and experience in molecular biology and drug discovery as well as the optimal use of discovery contract research services for decision making.
 He has also introduced new in vitro and bioanalytical services for MI Bioresearch clients both internally and through external partnerships.
 These services provide important correlates for in vivo pharmacology and small animal imaging work performed for clients at MI.